pingcap/docs/tidb-cloud/scale-tidb-cluster.md

     > Alternatively, you can also click the name of the cluster that you want to scale on the **Clusters** page and click **...** in the upper-right corner.

 3. Click **Scale** in the drop-down menu.
 The **Scale** window is displayed.
-4. In the **Scale** window, increase the storage size of TiKV or TiFlash.
+4. In the **Scale** window, increase the node storage of TiKV or TiFlash.
 5. Click **Confirm**.

 > **Note:**
 >
-> AWS has a cooldown period of storage size changes.
-If your TiDB cluster is hosted by AWS, after changing the storage size of TiKV or TiFlash, you must wait at least six hours before you can change it again.
+> AWS has a cooldown period of node storage changes.
+If your TiDB cluster is hosted by AWS, after changing the node storage of TiKV or TiFlash, you must wait at least six hours before you can change it again.

-### Decrease storage size
+### Decrease node storage

 For a running cluster, AWS and Google Cloud do not allow in-place storage capacity downgrade.